 Petitioner seeks to distinguish Whistleblower 14377-16W from his case by arguing that he is not a serial whistleblower filer.
 However, like the whistleblower in that case, petitioner’s whistleblower claims are based on publicly obtained information—information he obtained while being sought out as a potential investor by the targets and on public information about the criminal proceeding against an individual associated with one or more of the targets.
 Petitioner’s whistleblower claims are not based on information he obtained as an employee or in a fiduciary capacity.
 The public has an interest in knowing who is using public information in litigating a case before the Court, especially in a case like this where petitioner’s weak fact-specific basis for anonymity does not outweigh the presumption of open proceedings.

 This makes it clear that the focus is not on the serial nature of the whistleblower’s claims.
 Rather, the focus is on how the whistleblower came across the tax information.
-Based on this case, the U.S. Tax Court will only allow whistleblowers who obtain their tax information as an employee or as a fiduciary to remain anonymous when challenging their whistleblower awards.
+Based on this case, the U.S. Tax Court will only allow whistleblowers who obtain their tax information as an employee or as a fiduciaries to remain anonymous when challenging their whistleblower awards.

 Those who intend to litigate the denial of their whistleblower claims should factor this into their decision as to whether to litigate the claims.